-Resolution - resolved by moving policy context identifiers out of the permissions, into the PolicyContext utility class
+Resolution - resolved by moving policy context identifiers out of the permissions, into the PolicyContext utility class unable to enumerate all the permissions that pertain to a subject/protection domain before returning from Policy.getPermissions().

 B.11.
 JAAS Policy Interface expects Providers to be able to getPermissions